 If there’s no referee that’s provided to oversee your games then responsibility for making sure it’s a sensible, fair contest lies in the hands of everyone.
 The odds are naturally against 10 sweaty testosterone-fuelled individuals self-policing the game, but plenty of games manage just fine.
 Having a chance at succeeding means not playing dirty, but it also means not appealing every 30 seconds to an imaginary referee for petty decisions to go in your favour.

 I’ve seen entire games stop for several minutes whilst two particularly petty individuals argue over whether somebody’s toe encroached into the goalkeeper’s area.
 It’s a friendly game of 5-a-side, for goodness’ sake, not the world cup final.
-If you’re prepared to endlessly argue over this stuff, you must not have enough to do in your life.
+If you’re prepared to endlessly argue over this stuff, you need to take a long, hard look at your life.
 Nobody else cares, just ask for a consensus vote and move on.

 20. Pass the ball – it’s not exclusively yours